-When people first begin using alcohol or drugs they never expect that they will become addicted – they certainly do not plan to need addiction treatment in order to stop.
+When people first begin using alcohol or drugs they never expect that they will become addicted – they certainly do not plan on needing drug or alcohol rehab in Cambridge or elsewhere in the UK to help they stop.
 The real danger with this type of behaviour is that it creeps up on people.
 One day the individual crosses the line into addiction, but they are usually not aware when this happens.
-Up until that point the person may have been convinced that these substances were an asset in their life.
-It gives shy people courage and can act as a type of self medication for many types of mental health problems.
+Up until that point the person may have been convinced that drugs or alcohol were an asset in their life.
 Even when these substances stop working (they always do) the person can continue to feel convinced that they are of benefit.

 The downward spiral of addiction can steal everything of value from the individual’s life.
 One of the earliest casualties will be their self-esteem, but it won’t be long after this that they may lose their self-respect.
 If the person is unwilling to consider alcohol or drug rehab in Cambridge, they may go on to lose everything they once treasured.
 Things rarely get any better for the addict so long as they keep on using chemical substances.
 The fact that they are often in denial can mean that they fail to see the reality of their situation even though it may be so obvious to everyone around them.

 If you or a loved one is in need of rehab in Cambridge, help is available.
 Here at Addiction Helper, we understand that there is a growing need for addiction services in all parts of the UK and it is our mission to help people find the programmes that can help them get better.
 To access help in your area, please do not hesitate to get in touch with us.